Local Transport Plan supporting strategies

 Appendix 6c: Active travel baseline data

 Active travel strategy consultation

 The active travel strategy consultation provided clear policy leads and identified barriers and interventions to encourage active travel within the county.

 Active travel strategy consultation appendix

-A network management strategy is currently under development and will be available by December 2019.
+A network management strategy is currently being developed and will be available shortly.
 The strategy aims to identify strategic routes and which interventions will be prioritised, make more efficient use of the highway network, and also define a Road Hierarchy.

 Rights of way improvement plan